Real Time Multiplayer

 this.players = data.players;

-this.id = data.id;
+Network.id = data.id;

 this.players[id].entity = this.createPlayerEntity(this.players[id]);